quyc07/batch-rename/README.md

 Add a prefix "new_" to all files in the directory "/path/to/directory":

 ```
-batch_rename --path /path/to/directory --prefix new_
+br --path /path/to/directory --prefix new_
 ```

 Replace all occurrences of "old" with "new" in the file names of the directory "/path/to/directory":

 ```
-batch_rename --path /path/to/directory --replace old new
+br --path /path/to/directory --replace old new
 ```

 Use a new name "file" for all files in the directory "/path/to/directory", with a number appended to each file name:

 ```
-batch_rename --path /path/to/directory --new file
+br --path /path/to/directory --new file